Overview

 - Interactions: Total count of clicks, form changes, and form submissions between steps (including interactions you haven’t defined yet).

-- Time engaged: Time to convert from one step to the next, but only counting “engaged” time (when there is at least one interaction within 60 seconds) and ignoring time spent away from the computer (e.g. stepping away for an hour).
+- Time engaged: Time to convert from one step to the next, but only counting “engaged” time (when there’s at least one interaction within 60 seconds) and ignoring time spent away from the computer (e.g. stepping away for an hour).

-- Revisit Rate: The percentage of users who needed to revisit your workflow across multiple sessions to convert to the next step.
+- Revisit rate: The percentage of users who had to revisit your workflow across multiple sessions to convert to the next step.

 Effort analysis does not appear on funnel charts which have a comparison date range applied.